 EXAMPLE 1: Caitlyn has one child and was in a CSJ placement for four months.
 She began a new job that pays \$10 an hour for 40 hours per week.
 At the EP appointment, the FEP verifies her employment and wages and changes her placement to CMF.
 Based on her W-2 group size and income level, Caitlyn no longer meets the financial eligibility requirement for most W-2 services; however, CMF placements exclude income and assets when determining eligibility.
-Caitlyn continues to meet all of the nonfinancial eligibility requirement follow-up services.
+Caitlyn continues to meet all of the nonfinancial eligibility requirements listed in Section 2.2.1.
+Therefore, she is eligible for case management follow-up services.